jeffreyvr/vanrossum.dev/resources/docs/gf-send-to-api/v1/value-casting.md

 (gfsta_cast type="array") {Multiple:7}
 ```

-In the above example, the value is the outcome of the merge tag - a dropdown with multiple values select.
+In the above example, the value is the outcome of the merge tag - a dropdown with multiple options.
 This will transform the string value `Test 1, Test 2` into an array: `['Test 1', 'Test 2']`.

 By default, the delimiter is `, `.
 You can set a specific delimiter like so:

 ```
 (gfsta_cast type="array" delimiter=",") Foo,Bar
 ```